cysouw/diathesis/text/c01_introduction.md

 In general, it turns out to be extremely difficult to give a concise description of such differences, and I will mostly refrain from trying to provide such descriptions.
 Each diathesis is actually its own research project, preferably investigated using predictive corpus analysis [cf. the large literature on the English dative alternation, for German see e.g. @devaere2018].
 The actual lists of verbs that allow for a specific diatheses (i.e. the domain of application, see above) also seems to be an important datapoint to investigate the function of a diathesis.

 The problem of a functional description for a diathesis becomes even more difficult with the realisation that there are dozens of diatheses, often highly similar to each other.
-For example, it is really difficult [cf. @schafer2007; @kurogo2016] to characterise the difference between the reflexive anticausative above in [@Last] and the unmarked anticausative in [@Next], see [@sec:case-haben-anticausative]?
+For example, it is really difficult [cf. @schafer2007; @kurogo2016] to characterise the difference between the reflexive anticausative above in [@last] and the unmarked anticausative in [@next], see [@sec:case-haben-anticausative]?

 :::ex
 a.
 Ich koche den Kaffee.
 b.
 Der Kaffee kocht.
 :::

 An important side-note in this respect are those alternations that have similar formal characteristics as diatheses, but which do not have any role-remapping.
 Such sentence alternations are not considered to be diatheses here, but they are still discussed in the .4 sections of each chapter.
-An example is the phenomenon of 'free' reflexives [@Next], see [@sec:reflexive-free-dative-sich-accusative].
-Although there is no role-remapping in this alternation (and thus no diathesis), it turns out to be really difficult to describe the difference between [@Next a] and [@Next b].
+An example is the phenomenon of 'free' reflexives [@next], see [@sec:reflexive-free-dative-sich-accusative].
+Although there is no role-remapping in this alternation (and thus no diathesis), it turns out to be really difficult to describe the difference between [@next a] and [@next b].
 All sentence alternations, with or without role-remapping, are in need of a functional analysis, and most such analyses will involve substantial research.

 :::ex
 a.
 Ich habe das Haus angesehen.